Workers, seniors face health risks amid extreme heat wave in Europe

 Temperatures in Paris reached 93 degrees — and felt more like 102 degrees — as the heat intensified across Europe.

-Highs of at least 104 degrees were expected in parts of France and Spain, while other areas of the continent prepared for highs of 95 degrees brought by hot air moving north from the Sahara desert, according to the World Meteorological Organization.
+Highs of at least 104 degrees were expected in parts of France and Spain, while other areas of the continent prepared for highs of 95 degrees brought by hot air moving north from the Sahara, according to the World Meteorological Organization.

 French officials are on particularly high alert, still remembering the tragic heat wave of 2003 that killed 15,000 people.
 While the majority of fatalities were among people over the age of 75 who lived alone, experts say there were other factors including poverty and public health education at play.

-That heat wave fell in the month of August, when many in France take vacation and leave critical services understaffed and ill prepared to deal with the emergency, said Richard Keller, professor of medical history and bioethics at the University of Wisconsin-Madison who wrote a book on the 2003 event.
+That heat wave fell in the month of August, when many in France take vacations and leave critical services understaffed and ill prepared to deal with the emergency, said Richard Keller, professor of medical history and bioethics at the University of Wisconsin-Madison, who wrote a book on the 2003 event.

 Europe braces for historic heat waveJune 27, 201901:36